MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

 Task #2: Add Static Content
 --------------------------------

-1. Add a section to the web page
+1. Add a section to the webpage

-    -   On the canvas (area showing web page), select the **Page Copy** section
+    -   On the canvas (area showing webpage), select the **Page Copy** section.
+This is the large box around the 2 sentences of text in the middle of your page.

     -   On the toolbelt (left side), select the **Components** icon